Last updated: 7 January, 2020

 created consistent guidelines: Readability Checklist,

 How to join in:

-explore this wiki, there are 83 guidelines so far,
+explore this wiki: more than 100 guidelines so far,

-We've reached full capacity in our Slack community, and cannot currently invite new members.
-Please add links to usability studies in the comment section of the relevant wiki topic page.
+To share links to usability studies, use the comment section of the relevant wiki topic page.

 This is a totally open project.
 You're welcome to comment on, and suggest edits for wiki pages.
 Please:

-read current wiki pages carefully and study existing evidence before making comments and edit suggestions,
+read current wiki pages carefully and review existing evidence before making edit suggestions.